dialpad/dialtone/README.md

 - ExpressiveSmLight - Marketing Small Light
 - ExpressiveSmDark - Marketing Small Dark

-Note it is required to load a theme to use Dialtone.
-Without setting the theme via setTheme, or importing tokens manually, no CSS variables will be set and therefore no Dialtone styles will be displayed.

-##### Importing tokens via manually importing files
+##### Set theme manually by importing files

-You may want to use this method if you don't want to, or are unable to use javascript.
+You may want to use this method if you are unable to use javascript.

 You need to import two tokens files in order to apply a theme.
 A base tokens files, which is either light or dark, and a semantic brand tokens file which is named after a brand and theme 'tokens-dp-light', 'tokens-dp-dark', 'tokens-tmo-light', ...

-Dialtone tokens doesn't have a default export, so you need to access the files directly as following:

 - CSS